magicmark/programming-protips-wiki/src/protips/dont-outsmart-typechecker.md

 ---
-title: Silencing the type checker is a last resort
+title: Don't try and outsmart the typechecker
 tags: ['types']
 ---